-- X = Seat not suitable for fitting child seats. - U = Seat which allows a child seat with "Universal" approval to be attached by seat belt; check that it can be fitted. - IUF/IL = On equipped vehicles, seat which allows a child seat with "universal/semi-universal or vehicle specific" approval to be fitted using the ISOFIX system; check that it can be fitted correctly. - (2) Before fitting a rear-facing child/baby seat: raise the seat to the maximum and position it as far back as possible, tilting the seatback slightly (approximately 25°). - (3) It is recommended to position the rear seat as far back as possible ensuring, if required, that the floor support of the child/baby seat is resting on the floor in accordance with the child/baby seat instructions. - (4) A carrycot can be installed across the vehicle and will take up two seats.
-Position the child with his or her feet nearest the door. - (5) Move the front seat as far forward as possible to install a rear-facing child seat, then move back the seat or seats in front as far as possible without coming into contact with the child seat. - (6) Forward-facing child seat; position the seatback of the child seat in contact with the seatback of the vehicle seat.
+- X = Seat not suitable for fitting child seats. - U = Seat which allows a child seat with "Universal" approval to be installed using a seat belt; check that it can be fitted. - IUF/IL = On equipped vehicles, seat which allows an approved "Universal"/"semi-universal" or "vehicle specific" child seat to be attached using the ISOFIX system; check that it can be fitted. - (2) Before fitting a rear-facing child seat: raise the seat to the maximum and position it as far back as possible, tilting the seatback slightly (approximately 25°). - (3) It is recommended to position the rear seat as far back as possible ensuring, if required, that the floor support of the child seat is resting on the floor in accordance with the child seat instructions. - (4) A carrycot can be installed across the vehicle and will take up two seats.
+Position the child with his or her feet nearest the door. - (5) Move the front seat as far forward as possible to install a rear-facing child seat, then move back the seat or seats in front as far as they will go, although without allowing them to come into contact with the child seat. - (6) Forward-facing child seat; position the seatback of the child seat in contact with the seatback of the vehicle seat.
 Adjust the height of the headrest or remove it if necessary; do not push the seat in front of the child more than halfway back on its runners and do not recline the seatback more than 25°.

-CHILD SAFETY: deactivating/activating the front passenger air bag (1/2)
+CHILD SAFETY: deactivating/activating the front passenger airbag (1/3)